-Default value 0 Description Defines the default value for Integer columns (all types) and Numeric columns.
-You can change this to any valid default value, including blank for null.
-It is not recommended to use null as the default for number-based columns unless you have a particular use case that requires it.
-If changed, the new value only applies to new columns created going forward.
-Existing columns will continue to use the default value that was set when they were created.
-DefaultColumnValue String Default value п Description Defines the default value for String columns.
+Default value н Description Defines the default value for String columns.
 You can change this to any valid string value.
 Single quote marks are required.
 NOTE: Although it is possible to set the String column default to blank for null, Axiom Software does not differentiate between null values and empty string values in String columns within the spreadsheet environment.
 Therefore it is recommended to leave the default of empty string if you want the default to be null (blank).
 If changed, the new value only applies to new columns created going forward.
 Existing columns will continue to use the default value that was set when they were created.
-DefaultEmailClientNa ime Default value Outlook Description Specifies a custom name for the default email client, as displayed when using the Email Workbook feature.
-If desired, you can change this name to a different email client used by your organization, or you can clear out the setting and leave it blank.
-If blank, then the text "Default E-Mail Client" will display in the dialog for this option.